Here are some highlights of work made in Fuping, China for the new FuLe International Ceramic Art Museum.

 China has provided a wonderful opportunity to study its folk art tradition.
 Coupled with opportunities to photograph, it is an experience which invites one to return again and again.
 Gathered here are some examples of our photographic record.

-Tibetan pottery was not to be found in the local market but was discovered tied to carts which make the rounds of the city
+Tibetan pottery was not to be found in the local market but was

 This unique pot was made for milking yak.